 First of All, What Is Addiction?

-Addiction is defined as a compulsion to repeatedly take a substance (or perform an action) despite clear physical or emotional detriment to the individual.
+Addiction is defined as a compulsion to repeatedly take a substance (or perform an action) despite the clear physical or emotional detriment to the individual.

 Historically, we’ve done a terrible job of treating addiction.
 A lot of this failure comes from our poor understanding of what causes this compulsive behavior.